Geometric inflexibility and 3-manifolds that fiber over the circle: Schwarzian derivatives

 \section{Schwarzian derivatives}

 The conformal boundary of a hyperbolic 3-manifold also has a projective structure.
-In this section we will obtain bounds on how this projective boundary changes during either a quasiconformal deformation or a cone-deformation.
+In this section we will obtain bounds on how this projective boundary changes during a quasiconformal deformation.
 We begin with some background on projective structures.
-One reference for this material is \cite{Dumas:handbook}
+One reference for this material is \cite{Dumas:handbook}.

 A {\em complex projective structure} on a surface $S$ can be defined in two equivalent ways.
 First, a complex projective structure is an atlas of charts to $\chat$ whose transition functions are restrictions of M\"obius transformations.
 Second, a projective structures is a {\em developing pair} $(D, \rho)$ where $D \colon \widetilde{S} \to \chat$ is a local homeomorphism and $\rho$ is representation of $\pi_1(S)$ in $\PSL_2\cx$ for which that $D \circ g(x) = \rho(g) \circ D(x)$ for all $g \in \pi_1(S)$ and $x \in \widetilde{S}$.
 The map $D$ is {\em developing map} and $\rho$ is the {\em holonomy representation}.
 An atlas determines a developing pair and a developing pair determines an atlas.